eoyilmaz/stalker/docs/source/tutorial.rst

                                                      # frame.
   DBsession.commit()  # to reflect the change

-This should take a little while depending to your projects size (around 1-2 seconds for this tutorial, but around ~15 min for a project with 15000+ tasks).
+This should take a little while depending on your projects size (around 1-2 seconds for this tutorial, but around ~15 min for a project with 15000+ tasks).

 When it is finished all of your tasks now have their ``computed_start`` and